shenhuiying2017/azure-docs.es-es/articles/app-service-web/web-sites-create-web-app-using-vscode.md

 <properties
-   pageTitle="Creación de una aplicación web ASP.NET 5 en Visual Studio Code" description="En este tutorial muestra cómo crear una aplicación web ASP.NET 5 con Visual Studio Code." services="app-service\web" documentationCenter=".net" authors="erikre"
+   pageTitle="Create an ASP.NET 5 web app in Visual Studio Code" description="This tutorial illustrates how to create an ASP.NET 5 web app using Visual Studio Code." services="app-service\web" documentationCenter=".net" authors="erikre"